 We buy violence for entertainment.
 Yet, it’s so contrary to common sense security.
 To most it may not matter, but it’s not “most” that would do such acts anyway.
 In looking for solutions, we must absolutely look at how much we are willing to tolerate before we change ourselves.

 Preparation comes in various stages.
 Physical preparation like the inconveniences noted above are one way.
 Training for staff and officials is another.
 Teaching basics to our children is yet another.
 Planning for how to handle credible and fake reports is also important.

-In the news we hear calls for teachers to be trained and armed.
+In the news we hear calls to train teachers, then give them weapons.
 While it has some merit, it’s not without some serious potential repercussions.
 I personally like the idea of intervening long before the point where bullets are flying.